-Codfish Falls Trail is a 2.8 mile moderately trafficked out and back trail located near Foresthill, CA that features a waterfall and is rated as moderate.
+Codfish Falls Trail is a 2.8 mile moderately trafficked out and back trail located near Foresthill, California that features a waterfall and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash